 - In the popup window, accept the default values for the cloned experiment's project, name, and description.
 "Clone Of" is prepended to the name.

 - Click CLONE.
-The cloned experiment is automatically selected and its details panel appears with the EXECUTION tab open.
+The cloned experiment is automatically selected and its details panel slides open with the EXECUTION tab open.

 Step 3.
 Tune the cloned experiment

 - In the experiment details panel (which opened in the previous step), click the HYPER PARAMETERS tab.

 - Hover over the HYPER PARAMETERS area and then click EDIT.

 - Locate the hyperparameter dropout and change its value from 0.9 to 0.7.